-The purpose of this section is to inventory and support the management of cultural resources in the Town of Argyle.
+The purpose of this section is to inventory and support the management of cultural resources in the Town of Shullsburg.
 Many communities often ignore cultural and historic resources in order to deal with "real" issues facing their community.
 However, the proper appreciation of these assets is vital to the long-term success of a community.
 Respecting and utilizing these available resources increases the overall quality of life and provides opportunities for tourism.
+And while cultural resources are neither economically or recreationally important to Shullsburg, aesthetically they are very important.

 Determining what cultural and historic resources are has been left open to some interpretation.
 For this Plan, historic resources include historic buildings and sites (as identified by the national register of historic places), museums, archeological sites, churches, cemeteries, old country schools, and other sites deemed appropriate by the community.
-The information is to serve as a guide to cultural and historic resources and is not inclusive.
+(This Section is to serve as a guide to cultural and historic resources and is not inclusive.)